Bungaree: Recognised as a "Chief" and awarded a land grant

-In 1815, Governor Lachlan Macquarie dubbed Bungaree "Chief of the Broken Bay Tribe" and presented him with 15 acre of land on George's Head as well as a breastplate inscribed "BOONGAREE – Chief of the Broken Bay Tribe – 1815".
-Bungaree was also known by the titles "King of Port Jackson" and "King of the Blacks", with his principal wife, Cora Gooseberry, known as his queen.
+In 1815, Governor Lachlan Macquarie dubbed Bungaree "Chief of the Broken Bay Tribe" and presented him with 15 acre of land on Georges Head, as well as a breastplate inscribed "BOONGAREE – Chief of the Broken Bay Tribe – 1815".
+Bungaree was also known by the titles "King of Port Jackson" and "King of the Blacks", with one of his wives, Cora Gooseberry, known as his queen.